Semiparametric Preference Optimization: Your Language Model is Secretly a Single-Index Model: Additional detail on experiments

 \subparagraph*{PSPO.} We alternate between gradient updates on $\theta$ and isotonic regression to estimate $\Psi$.
 At each update of $\Psi$, we compute $t_\theta(x,y_0,y_1)$ over the dataset and fit an isotonic regression with the Pool Adjacent Violators Algorithm (PAVA).
 The isotonic fit is updated every 50 gradient steps.
 To allow gradients through $\Psi$, we use a soft nearest-neighbor interpolation (softmax over distances with temperature 0.1) and mix in a small logistic term (5\%) to avoid flat regions.
 Outputs are clipped to $[10^{-6},1-10^{-6}]$.

 \subparagraph*{OSPO.} We estimate $g^\star_\theta(u)$ by kernel regression over a memory buffer of past $(t_\theta, z)$ values.
 The memory is a FIFO buffer with maximum size 4096.
 We normalize by the standard deviation of stored $t_\theta$ values, use a Gaussian kernel, and bandwidth 0.5.
-The memory values are detached so gradients do not flow through the kernel regression.
-We clip $\hat g$ to $[10^{-4},1-10^{-4}]$ and mix with $0.05\cdot\sigma(t_\theta)$ to avoid flat gradients.
+Stored indices are the detached values computed when they enter the buffer; they are not recomputed at later iterates.
+We clip $\hat g$ to $[10^{-4},1-10^{-4}]$ and mix with $0.05\cdot\sigma(t_\theta)$, where $\sigma$ is the logistic sigmoid, to avoid flat gradients.
 After training, we align the sign of $t_\theta$ using the sign of the empirical covariance between $t_\theta$ and $z$.

+The 5\% sigmoid mixtures in Qwen3 PSPO and OSPO are large-scale optimization stabilizers; they are not used in the synthetic PSPO/OSPO experiments.

 \subparagraph*{RSPO (PoP-DPO).} We implement the pairs-of-pairs DPO variant by forming all pairwise sums within a minibatch: